Ovahlord/Ovahlord/readme.md

 Hello, I'm Ovahlord.
-I'm a hobby C++ developer who is currently active in the World of Warcraft emulation scene.
-I've learned C++ all by myself ever since 2010 in order to be able to participate in the development of the emulation software.
+I'm a hobby C++ developer and employed C# dev who is currently active in the World of Warcraft emulation scene.
+My C++ skillset is the result of self-teaching efforts made to become able to participate in the open source development spectrum.
+I've learned most of my skills from academics and field experts to ensure that my standards and style matches with that of mainstream development.
-Over the years, I've picked up an interest in video game development as well, which was leading to me learning the basics of C# as my 2nd programming language.
+After pursuing my career of becoming a fully fledged software developer, I've been confronted with C# and thanks to my prior C++ knowledge, I learned the fundamentals relatively quickly.
+In my spare time I'm  using these two languages for my own personal projects in order to evolve and reinforce my skillset.

 My Skillset:
 -
 - C++ programming: implementation, refactoring, modernization and fixing of established code bases
-- C# programming: creation of development tools, basic applications and video game architectures
+- C# programming: intermediate knowledge of designing, developing and maintaining .NET and .NET Framework applications.
+I've also been involved in migrating multiple projects from .NET Framework to .NET 8.
-- MySQL: basic operations of managing, creating, altering and updating databases and tables
+- Database: basic operations of managing, creating, altering and updating databases and tables, including establishing relations, ensuring data integrity using the DBMs MySQL, MariaDB and Oracle Database.
 - 3d Modeling: fundamentals of 3d asset creation and optimization using open source solutions such as [Blender](https://www.blender.org/)
 - 2d and 3d art: advanced 2d digital art skills, primarily specialized in hand-drawn digital artworks, as well as intermetidate 3d art skills, using industry standard software such as [Adobe Substance Painter](https://www.adobe.com/de/products/substance3d-painter.html)
 - Unity3d: intermediate skills on creating and deploying video game applications and assets